 Notice that spring has arrived.

 This week I offered some online coaching and webinar-based training to clients, and I have never generated more business in three days than I did this week, including two US gigs.
-I figured out some innovative online coaching approaches for people while they are off work.
-James, our other Quaich consultant, is in London and he has found a similar appetite for our work.
-We coach really well by video and people want it.
-The future looks a bit brighter.
+I started putting together the beginnings of an online offer.
+We coach really well by video and people seem to want it.
+The future already looks a bit brighter.

 Also, this week, I softened.
 I forgave some people.
 I arranged to visit a friend who is ill because I remembered how much I miss her.
 I am meeting my friend’s girlfriend tomorrow because he has wanted that for a while.
 I made a list of all the excellent things Mark, my EA, has done and I told him.
 I helped a friend who is fearful by steering him back to innocence.
 And I received thanks today, for talking someone off the ledge some years ago.